Felipe Smith

 Felipe Smith (born 1978) is an American comic book writer and artist of Jamaican and Argentine descent.
-He is the creator, co-designer, and writer of Robbie Reyes Ghost Rider, and the author of Peepo Choo, a manga series debuting in 2009 in Kodansha's Morning 2 monthly magazine.
-It is the first manga created and serialized in Japan by a Western creator before being licensed for an English-language release.
+He is the creator, co-designer, and writer of Robbie Reyes Ghost Rider, and the author of Peepo Choo, a manga series debuting in 2008 in Kodansha's Morning Two monthly magazine.
+It was one of the first manga titles created and serialized in Japan by a Western creator before being licensed for an English-language release.

 Early life and education

 Smith was born on June 17, 1978 to a Jamaican father and Argentine mother.
 When Smith was five years old, he moved with his family to Buenos Aires, Argentina, where he studied at an international school, Asociación Escuelas Lincoln.
 Smith's artistic ambitions were sparked at an early age; as he grew up, he became known for his talent in art, and the attention surrounding his work motivated him to keep it up.
 Smith's parents never bought him comic books as a child, so Smith started reading comics pretty late around the age of 13, with one of them being Ghost Rider, and the ones he enjoyed the most were the more darker and violent comic books.
 In high school, Smith experimented with his own comic book, The LPL Brothers, which was about goblins in a low rider, which he sold to his classmates for 1 peso each.
 As Smith completed high school in Buenos Aires, he decided to have art be the focus of his professional life, and he returned to the U.S. for college, he had initially considered to get a career in painting, but while attending the School of the Art Institute of Chicago, he was exposed to several different art styles and forms of visual animation, which he was amazed by.
 After graduating from the School of the Art Institute of Chicago, (SAIC), with a Bachelor of Fine Arts in 2000.
 Initially aspiring to be an animator and work in animation full time, Smith moved to Los Angeles to pursue a career in animation, via airplane.